Admissions On Campus Hours

 |Visit Vista Central Admissions Page||Contact Vista Central: Admissions Team|

-Tuition must be paid in full (or a payment plan set up) online by Saturday, September 18, 2021 by 1:59PM to avoid being dropped from Fall 2021 classes.
+Tuition must be paid in full (or a payment plan set up) online by Thursday, August 11, 2022 by 7:30PM to avoid being dropped from classes.